SuaMusica/stac/website/docs/widgets/sized_box.md

 # SizedBox

-Mirai sizedBox allows you to build the Flutter sizedBox widget using JSON To know more about the sizedBox widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/widgets/SizedBox-class.html).
+Mirai sizedBox allows you to build the Flutter sizedBox widget using JSON.
+To know more about the sizedBox widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/widgets/SizedBox-class.html).

 ## Properties